Body Fat Calculator

 |SI, Metric Units:|

-Note that results of these calculations are only an estimate since they are based on many different assumptions to make them as applicable to as many people as possible.
+Note that the results of these calculations are only an estimate since they are based on many different assumptions to make them as applicable to as many people as possible.
 For more accurate measurements of body fat, the use of instruments such as bioelectric impedance analysis or hydrostatic density testing is necessary.

 Fat mass (FM) formula: